JanssenProject/jans/docs/janssen-server/lock/README.md

 ## Architecture Overview

-Lock is designed for domains that deploy a **network of Cedarlings**.
+Lock is designed for organizations that deploy a **network of Cedarlings**.
 Communication in this topology is bi-directional:

 - **Cedarling → Lock Server**: HTTP requests to OAuth-protected endpoints to retrieve policies and send audit data